 - Electric razors are allowed unless a clinical concern disallows a particular client from having one.

 - All electrical items, including but not limited to hair dryers, curling irons, and electric shavers will be checked for safety.

 - Be sure to bring your insurance card with you.

 - Please bring a detailed list of all medications you are currently taking.
-Include the name of medication, the dosage and frequency administered, the name of physician who prescribed the medication, and the reason for the medication.
+Include the name of the medication, the dosage, and frequency administered the name of the physician who prescribed the medication, and the reason for the medication.

 - We suggest that you bring approximately $250 for spending money.
 Cash is suggested.

 - Please bring a large enough supply of toiletries to last your entire stay.

 - Definitely bring appropriate reading materials for your leisure time.

 When you are admitted to Sober Living by the Sea, a staff member will examine you and check your belongings.
 Please do not bring the following items: